Weakly Asymmetric Non-Simple Exclusion Process and the Kardar-Parisi-Zhang Equation: Introduction

-The quadratic term in \eqref{eq:KPZ} plagues rigorous mathematical treatment.
+While the \ac{KPZ} equation \eqref{eq:KPZ} is a paradigm of equations describing randomly growing surfaces, introduced by Kardar, Parisi, and Zhang \cite{kardar86}, it is mathematically ill-defined.
 Indeed, generic solutions to stochastic differential equations driven by the white noise exhibit non-differentiability.
 Hence, $(\partial_X H)^2$ alone does not have a mathematical meaning.
-Rather, the correct mathematical interpretation is the Cole-Hopf transformation to the \ac{SHE}
+Rather, the correct mathematical interpretation is the Cole--Hopf transformation to the \ac{SHE}